OpenPNGStudio/OpenPNGStudio/src/c3/opng/SPEC.md

 *Image Type - type of the image: `0 (Static)`, `1 (Animated e.g. GIF)`<br>
 *Image Offset - file cursor position from the start where data is located<br>

+> Note: every image is stored using QOI format

 `Animations` header:
 | Offset | Size | Description          |
 | ------ | ---- | -------------------- |